QTS Application

 I’m trying to explain writing a reference/testimony to my principal.
 Is there a guide on what needs to be included?

-You must complete the TES Testimonial template for each previous school you have worked at, plus your current school to cover a minimum of two years and two schools, which is the minimum, to be eligible for the course.
+You must complete the Testimonial template for each previous school you have worked at, plus your current school, to cover a minimum of two years and two schools, which is the minimum, to be eligible for the course.
 Please use this link to access the template.
-The sections covering age range and subjects taught, description of teaching undertaken, description of the quality of education and whether you are meeting part 2 of the Teachers’ Standards need to have as much detail as possible so we can assess your application effectively.
-TEMPLATE
+The sections covering age range and subjects taught, description of teaching undertaken, description of the quality of education, and whether you are meeting part 2 of the Teachers’ Standards need as much detail as possible so we can assess your application effectively.

-For the Primary requirement of two different key stages, does it have to be full time or could it be a placement in a class teaching one scheme of work/unit, while the majority of the experience is with a different key stage?
+Does the primary requirement of two key stages have to be full-time, or could it be a placement in a class teaching one scheme of work/unit, while most of the experience is with a different key stage?

-You have to evidence teaching in two Key Stages.
+You have to demonstrate teaching in two key stages.
 Your experience appears to be largely in Year 6 (Upper KS2).
 Therefore, you would need evidence in a second school or teaching in Lower KS2 (years 3 or 4) if you wanted QTS in 7-11.
-However, if you wished to have 5-11 QTS, it would need to be in years 1 and 2.
+However, if you wished to have 5-11 QTS, it must be in years 1 and 2.
 That experience must be in a different school to your current school.
-The minimum length of the experience must be 20 days/ 4 school weeks.
-Any placements as part of your PGCE in years 1-4 would not count as they were part of an ITT course which the Teachers’ Regulation Authority does not accept.
-From what you said, you will need to complete a 20-day second school experience in a different school in either year 1, 2, 3 or 4 and secure a testimonial on a TES template to prove this before you can start the AO course.
+The minimum length of the experience must be 20 days/four school weeks.
+Any placements as part of your PGCE in years 1-4 would not count as they were part of an ITT course, which the Teachers’ Regulation Authority does not accept.
+From what you said, you must complete a 20-day second school experience in a different school in either year 1, 2, 3 or 4 and secure a testimonial on a template to prove this before you can start the AO course.

-Is this QTS recognised in the UK as preparation for an ECT/NQT?
+Does A.O. recognise this QTS in the UK as preparation for an ECT/NQT?

-There is only one QTS qualification, although there are many routes to gain it.
-Like all others, the TES AO route to QTS enables you to begin the ECT programme (which has replaced the NQT programme) for newly qualified teachers.
-The ECT programme can be completed whilst teaching internationally so you would not have to return to the UK to complete this.
-Also, depending on your previous teaching experience, you may be eligible for a reduced ECT programme on achieving QTS.
-Again this is a course TES provides and offers once you have QTS.
+There is only one QTS qualification, although many routes exist to gain it.
+Like all others, the AO route to QTS enables you to begin the ECT programme (which has replaced the NQT programme) for newly qualified teachers.
+The ECT programme can be completed while teaching internationally, so you would not have to return to the UK to complete it.
+Also, depending on U.K.ur previous teaching experience, you may be eligible for a reduced ECT programme on achieving QTS.
+Again, this is a course we provide and offer once you have QTS.
 You also don’t need to do the ECT and can still retain QTS for life.

 What support is required from my school?

 They need to support you fully during the 12-week assessment period.
-Your school also need to give you and your mentor enough time to complete the observations and provide critical feedback to help you improve.
+Your school must also give you and your mentor enough time to complete the observations and provide critical feedback to help you improve.
 The support form needs to be completed before beginning the QTS.
-SUPPORT FORM

 After the 12-week assessment period, you ‘will ask us to present preliminary evidence at the interview, and we will reassess your evidence at the interview’.

 Before starting the 12-week assessment period, you must meet the route’s eligibility criteria.
 Once you have done that, you will be enrolled.
-On enrollment, you are assigned a TES Pathway Tutor (PT) to support you through the first six weeks of the course.
+Upon enrollment, you will be assigned a Pathway Tutor (PT) to support you through the first six weeks of the course.
 You will write eight justifications to show how you meet the 8 Teacher’s Standards.
 STANDARDS DOCUMENT

 What does the interview entail?
 What type of questions will be asked?
 Do we need to prepare in advance?